 Due to the palm date and olive trade, Siwa has been economically more prosperous than many of the neighbouring oasis, which is evident in the comparably lavish embellishments on their wedding costumes.
 The luxurious display was fundamental to the wedding ceremony and to the structure of Siwan society itself, solidifying the social standing and future economic status of the two families involved.

 The multiple outfit changes, as well as changes in hairstyle and jewellery, have their own purpose, as they represent the transition of the bride from a young virgin girl to a married woman.
 After marriage, the wedding tunics and accessories were worn to celebrations and other weddings.
 Yet, Siwan women most commonly wear a simpler wide dress (akbir nwasa) and the traditional shawl (tarfutet) if she wants to leave her home.
 The tarfutet is a blue-and-white checked shawl, embroidered with the traditional five colours, that covers the wearer from head to toe.
 The women use one hand to hold the shawl in front of the face, leaving only a narrow opening in front of one eye, and with the other hand controlling the shawl at the chest.
 In modern days, the niqab is becoming more common, as it is seen as being more practical to wear.

-In the next post, we will explore the international influence and exchange that is a result of the widespread popularity of Siwan embroidery.
+In Part 2, we explore the international influence and exchange that is a result of the widespread popularity of Siwan embroidery.